YuriyShestakov/IntelliVault/README.md

 ## Configuration

-Oopen the plugin configuration dialog accessible via **Preferences** > **Tools** > **IntelliVault** and set the following properties.
+Open the plugin configuration dialog accessible via **Preferences** > **Tools** > **IntelliVault** and set the following properties.

-- **Vault Directory**: Set this to the directory where you unpacked Filevault, ie. `/Users/myuser/dev/tools/vault/vault-cli-3.1.38/bin`
+- **Vault Directory**: Set this to the directory where you unpacked Filevault, ie. `/Users/myuser/dev/tools/vault/vault-cli-3.4.2/bin`
 - **Repository**: See `Multi-Repository Configuration` below
 - **Show Operation Confirmation Dialogs**: If checked, IntelliVault will prompt you to comfirm each operation.
 Uncheck this to remove those confirmations
-- Other properties are optional and shouldn't require changes, but should be self-explanatory if/when changes are required
+- **Nitpicky Details** These properties are optional and shouldn't require changes under normal setups:
+    - **Temp Directory** Where the plugin will store working files.
+Defaults to the `java.io.tmpdir`
+    - **File Ignore Patterns** A comma delimited list of patterns to ignore for VLT operations
+    - **JCR Root Directory** The name of the directory wwithin your project corresponding to the JCR Root Node
+    - **Show Operation Confirmation Dialogs** When checked, each operation will be confirmed before proceeding.
+Uncheck to bypass  those confirmations.
+    - **Verbose VLT Output** Passes the verbose flag to VLT when performing operations.

 ### Multi-Repository Configuration